THE HOME SCHOOLING REVOLUTION

 In other words, a basic problem is that most schools allow and even demand failure.
 Some students are expected to get Ds or Fs.
 This is how we track and separate students.
 In the past, this may have been acceptable.
 Those who did poorly took manual labor jobs.
 These were plentiful, paid well, and besides, it was impossible for everyone to go to college.
 Today, there are fewer manual labor jobs available, and many pay poorly because one must compete with unskilled laborers from other nations.
 Also, today, everyone can continue their education at college level and beyond.
 Computers and video make possible home study and long-distance study.
 Planned failure no longer makes any sense at all.

 7. An inflexible structure.
-I submit that the most critical problem in education is its structure.
 The public school system is a unionized, government monopoly.
 This is the least flexible structure imaginable: The teachers unions work tirelessly to preserve jobs and often to preserve the status quo.
 A monopoly means there is little if any competition to encourage change.
 A government-financed system means that the money flows in, no matter how poor the school performance.

 The results are: